CDAM’s Performance Measurement

 Figure 2: Annual Rate of Return (April 1998 – Dec 2018)

-Even if the investor invested with CDAM during the peak of the market in early 2000, the returns would be more than 3 times after 19 years.
+Even if the investor invested with CDAM during the peak of the market in early 2000, the returns would be close to 4 times after 19 years.
 If someone invested in KLCI at the said peak, the investment would only be close to double.